julienParfait/julienparfait.github.io/src/content/work/petitdash.md

 <p style="text-align: justify;">
 Interactive dashboard designed to provide a complete sales analysis.
 This application is useful for visualising and monitoring sales performance, and allows data to be filtered by region, period and product type.
-It provides instant access to key performance indicators such as total sales, daily average and number of transactions, thanks to dynamic widgets that display these metrics in real time.
+It provides instant access to key performance indicators such as total sales, daily average and number of transactions, thanks to dynamic widgets that display these metrics in real time. lol
 </p>

 <p style="text-align: justify;">